mfyz/markdown-editor-with-custom-directives/PUBLISHING.md

 # Publishing Guide

-This document outlines the steps required to publish a new version of the `@mfyz/markdown-editor-with-color-and-button` package to npm.
+This document outlines the steps required to publish a new version of the `@mfz/markdown-editor-with-custom-directives` package to npm.

 ## Prerequisites

 Before publishing, ensure you have:

-1. An npm account with access to the `@mfyz` organization
+1. An npm account with access to the `@mfz` organization
 2. Logged in to npm via the CLI (`npm login`)
 3. All tests passing (`npm test`)
 4. All changes committed to the repository